google/digitalbuildings/tools/README.md

   * `--udmi` **[Optional]**: Validates entity metadata as [UDMI](https://github.com/faucetsdn/udmi/).
 Flag is set to `True` by default; change this parameter to `--udmi=False` when not validating against UDMI.

-  * **NOTE:** The OAuth credential and subscription are provided by the Google team.
-Please reach out to your IoT TPM for guidance.

-6. `--report-directory` or `-d`: To write instance validation (instance_validation_report.txt) and telemetry validation (telemetry_validation_report.json) reports to the `report-directory`; otherwise writes instance validation to console and telemetry validation to the current working directory.
+6. `--report-directory` or `-d`: Writes instance validation (instance_validation_report.txt) and telemetry validation (telemetry_validation_report.json) reports to the specified `report-directory`.
+By default, writes instance validation output to the console and telemetry validation output to the current working directory.

 For example, the following input